hpi-epic/pricewars/README.md

 For more information about the platform and publications, see the our chair's [project site](https://hpi.de/en/plattner/projects/price-wars-an-interactive-simulation-platform.html) on Dynamic Pricing under Competition.

 On the master branch, this repository contains the docker-setup that allows running the simulation locally.
-On the [gh-pages](https://github.com/hpi-epic/pricewars/tree/gh-pages) branch one can find the swagger-documentation of the REST-APIs of all components.
+On the [gh-pages](https://github.com/hpi-epic/pricewars/tree/gh-pages) branch one can find the [API specification](https://hpi-epic.github.io/pricewars/) of all components.

-Due to the current github bug that submodules with dependencies to private repositories cannot be resolved, the github page build process fails, enforcing us to separate the API specification from the submodules for rendering those via [github.io](https://hpi-epic.github.io/pricewars/).

-The API specification can be found [here](https://hpi-epic.github.io/pricewars/).

 ## Application Overview